Kuangxia Tianjiao Monü

 Kuangxia Tianjiao Monü, literally Mad Hero, Proud Genius, and Demoness, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the newspaper Hong Kong Commercial Daily from 1 July 1964 to 23 June 1968.
 The novel is also known by an alternative title, Tiaodeng Kanjian Lu ("Chronicle of Watching the Sword by Lamplight").

 Set in 12th-century China during the Jin–Song wars, the novel follows the three titular characters through intersecting conflicts among the Song, Jin and Mongol empires.
-Blending historical fiction and martial-arts fantasy, the story examines ideals of loyalty, personal morality, and reconciliation amidst national upheaval.
-The novel is connected to Liang Yusheng's other novels set in the Song dynasty, including Hanhai Xiongfeng, Mingdi Fengyun Lu and Fengyun Leidian.
+It is connected to Liang Yusheng's other novels set in the Song dynasty, including Hanhai Xiongfeng, Mingdi Fengyun Lu, and Fengyun Leidian.

-Kuangxia Tianjiao Monü is regarded as one of Liang Yusheng's representative works from the middle phase of his career, noted for its ambitious historical scope and moral complexity.
+Kuangxia Tianjiao Monü is one of Liang Yusheng's representative works from the middle phase of his writing career, and his longest novel at a length of approximately 1.36 million Chinese characters.
 A prequel, Wulin Tianjiao, was later written and published between 1978 and 1982.